 Your reflexologist may suggest a course of treatments instead of just one session.
 This can be expensive if you are paying for your own treatment, so always check how much a therapist charges and how many sessions they recommend before booking.

 Generally, reflexology appears to be safe and doesn’t cause many side effects.
 Because most people feel relaxed after a treatment you might feel a bit light headed.
 Some people say their feet feel tender afterwards, others can have an emotional response or need to pass urine more often.

 Tell your reflexologist about any after effects that you have.

-Who shouldn’t use it
+Who shouldn't have reflexology

 People with diabetes should always ask their doctor before having reflexology.
 This is because it may interfere with drugs for diabetes.